• Skip to primary navigation

 • More Breakfast Recipes You'll Love

-Check out my Cookie Dough Overnight Oats and my Overnight Oats With Peaches for more delicious breakfast oats recipes.
+Check out my Cookie Dough Overnight Oats and my Peach Overnight Oats for more delicious breakfast oats recipes.

-Apple cinnamon oatmeal is a tasty breakfast that combines rolled oats, chopped apples, ground cinnamon, unsweetened almond milk, and pure maple syrup.
+This low calorie oatmeal recipe is a tasty breakfast that combines rolled oats, chopped apples, ground cinnamon, unsweetened almond milk, and pure maple syrup.
 It's both healthy and delicious, making it a great way to start your day.

 This oatmeal is easy to prepare and can be customized to suit your taste preferences.